- Murder Mystery Parties

 Posted by Dr. Bon Blossman on Oct 22nd 2016

-Are you the one appointed to organize an event for 100+ guests and need to find entertainment for 2-3 hours?
+Have you been appointed to organize an event for 100+ guests and you need entertainment for 2-3 hours?
 Maybe it's a family reunion, a class reunion, wedding shower, corporate holiday party - whatever your premise - we can find the right mystery for you.

 Here are my tips for hosting a large group murder mystery party:

 #1: Find the perfect venue.